 Ripli handles product photography through a combination of AI generation and human oversight designed for e-commerce accuracy.
 The workflow begins with product uploads, where users can provide reference images from multiple angles.
 The platform's AI then generates product photos in various contexts—lifestyle scenes, studio setups, creative backgrounds, or seasonal themes—while preserving exact product details through its product preservation technology.

-Product preservation means Ripli's AI treats your product as sacred.
+Product preservation means Ripli treats the product reference as the constraint.
 I've seen too many AI tools that "enhance" a product into something unrecognisable — wrong shade of red, smoothed-out textures, logos that look like they melted.
-We built preservation so the system isolates the product and generates the environment around it, rather than reinterpreting the entire scene.
-Colors remain accurate, logos stay crisp, textures match the original, and product dimensions are maintained.
-This approach prevents the "hallucination" problem common in generative AI where products emerge looking subtly or dramatically different from reality.
+We built the workflow around isolating the product and generating the environment around it, rather than reinterpreting the entire scene.
+The goal is to keep colors, logos, textures, and product dimensions aligned with the original.
+This approach reduces the "hallucination" problem common in generative AI where products emerge looking subtly or dramatically different from reality.

 When generations fail or don't meet quality standards, Ripli implements two safety nets.
 First, credits automatically refund — we built this because I personally hated the idea of charging someone for a result they can't use.
 Second, the human fix guarantee activates: professional designers review the brief, make manual corrections, and deliver a corrected image within three hours.
-This hybrid AI-human approach ensures brands never waste time or money on substandard content while maintaining the speed advantages of AI generation.
+This hybrid AI-human approach reduces the risk of being left with unusable content while maintaining the speed advantages of AI generation.

 Beyond static product photography, Ripli's actor studio creates lifestyle content with human models, and the UGC video tool generates short-form video content for social media and ads.
 This consolidates workflows that typically require multiple vendors or tools into a single platform with consistent quality standards.